-The lawyer should ensure that the child’s plan for permanency addresses not only the permanency goal but also the child’s developmental, medical, emotional, educational and independent living.
-Permanency includes minimizing the child’s disruptions during his/her time in care and ensuring trauma-informed treatment, decision-making and transition planning.
+The child’s lawyer should ensure that the child client’s plan for permanency addresses not only the permanency goal but also the child client’s developmental, medical, emotional, educational and independent living.
+Permanency includes minimizing the child client’s disruptions during his/her time in care and ensuring trauma-informed treatment, decision-making and transition planning.

-Depending on the age and maturity of the child client, the child may have a preference placement or have an existing relationship with a relative or adult friend that can be certified as a placement for the child.
-The child’s lawyer should advocate for the child’s preferred placement and ensure the Department fully explores placements suggested by the child client.
+Depending on the age and maturity of the child client, the child client may have a preference placement or have an existing relationship with a relative or adult friend that can be certified as a placement for the child client.
+The child’s lawyer should advocate for the child client’s preferred placement and ensure the Department fully explores placements suggested by the child client.

-If the child’s goal is reunification with the parent, the child’s lawyer should advocate strongly for frequent visitation in a family-friendly setting.
+If the child client’s goal is reunification with the parent, the child’s lawyer should advocate strongly for frequent visitation in a family-friendly setting.

 Action:

-When necessary, the child’s lawyer should seek court orders to compel the child welfare agency to provide frequent, unsupervised visitation if safe for the child.
-The lawyer may also need to take action to enforce previously entered orders.
+When necessary, the child’s lawyer should seek court orders to compel the child welfare agency to provide frequent, unsupervised visitation if safe for the child client.
+The child’s lawyer may also need to take action to enforce previously entered orders.

 Action:

-The child’s lawyer should advocate for an effective visiting plan consistent with the child’s wishes.
+The child’s lawyer should advocate for an effective visiting plan consistent with the child client’s wishes.
 Factors to consider in visitation plans include:

 Developmental age of child;